-- Brief CCs, Command Chief Master Sergeants, and CCFs on the CKSP during initial leadership consultation - Provide information to Total Force Air and Space Force CCs, leadership, and KSL/KSMs on how to access and complete Virtual Initial Training or schedule an in person Initial Training if requested and available at your installation - Schedule Immersion training for all KSL/KSM who complete initial training virtually and have an appointment letter - Provide Immersion and Mentor training at least quarterly, or more frequently if needed for Air Force Reserve: Immersion training is provided as required (IAW AFI 36-3009), provide certificates for both trainings - Volunteers who are reappointed as KSL/KSM and completed the initial training at a previous installation are only required to complete an immersion training
+- Brief CCs, Command Chief Master Sergeants, and CCFs on the CKSP during initial leadership consultation - Provide information to Total Force Air and Space Force CCs, leadership, and KSL/KSMs on how to access and complete Virtual Initial Training or schedule an in-person Initial Training if requested and available at your installation - Schedule Immersion training for all KSL/KSM who complete initial training virtually and have an appointment letter - Conduct Immersion and Mentor training at least quarterly, or more often as necessary.
+For the Air Force Reserve, Immersion training is provided as required (IAW DAFI 36-3009\DAFGM2025-01).
+Certificates should be issued for both trainings. - Volunteers who are reappointed as KSL/KSM and completed the initial training at a previous installation are only required to complete an immersion training